WordBrewery/WordBrewery-blog/_posts/2016-09-07-wordbrewery-spanish-core-anki-deck.md

 us get the traction we need to build the features you want: every time you share one of our links or talk about WordBrewery on a social media site, it helps us enormously. ¡Buena Suerte!

 *[Click here](http://feeds.feedburner.com/LanguageUntapped) to receive new posts from the WordBrewery Blog by email or RSS.*

+{% include post_footer.html %}